 The management of our level of capital expenditure by increasing or decreasing the amount of investment in our fleet is an important factor in our results of operations and cash flow.
 Decisions about investment in new equipment are based on the condition and remaining useful life of our existing equipment as well as on our views of future demand.
 We sell assets in our fleet when we believe that these assets have reached the end of their useful life because they have become obsolete or when the cost of maintaining them in proper condition for customer use is too high.
-We also sell assets in our fleet before the end of their useful life if we believe a decline in demand in a given market is likely to last for a significant period of time.
-In 2020, we did not sell any of our fleet before the end of their useful life, because we considered that the COVID-19 crisis would affect us temporarily and that we would need the fleet for the recovery post-crisis.
-We believe that our experience in the rental equipment market allows us to recognize inflection points (the points at which demand is poised to level off or change direction) in the cycles affecting the sectors in which our customers operate, so that we can increase investment just before the bottom of the cycle (before we expect demand to expand), and decrease investment just before the top of the cycle (before we expect demand to contract).
-We believe that our anticipation of trends in the cycles affecting the sectors in which our customers operate, particularly historically in the construction and civil engineering sectors, has helped us to control our levels of investment and related debt, and thus maintain strong levels of cash flow and positive net income during the periods under review.
+We also may sell assets in our fleet before the end of their useful life if we believe a decline in demand in a given market is likely to last for a significant period of time.

 The allocation of investments in our rental fleet is determined by the type of equipment and the requirements of our business units.
-In 2021 as the activity was recovering, we accelerated and increased our investments while reducing the asset sales, in order to meet the increasing utilization rate over the year.
-In spite of spare parts shortages, machines deliveries occurred with a strong acceleration in the fourth quarter of 2021, leading to an amount of €402.1 million this year from €191.9 million last year.
+In 2022, we accelerated and increased our investments as we expected demand for rental services to be good while construction markets had recovered from the COVID-19 pandemic which affected them in 2020 and in some parts of 2021.
+The amount of capital expenditure reached €738.4 million in 2022 from €402.1 million a year earlier.